 Remap Gamepad...: Takes you to a gamepad configuration screen to map the following actions: Jump / Confirm, Menu / Cancel, Automap, Respawn, Save Game and Load Game.

-In general: your system needs to support LÖVE 11.2 to play this game.
-A 32-bit Windows package (using the 11.3 preview build) is provided below, as well as the .love project file which can be used with the Linux and MacOS versions of LÖVE.
+In general: your system needs to support LÖVE 11.3 to play this game.
+A 32-bit Windows package is provided below, as well as the .love project file which can be used with the Linux and MacOS versions of LÖVE.
 Unfortunately, I do not currently have access to a MacOS system for testing and packaging a standalone Mac release.
-I intend to resolve this at some point in the future, and also intend to make a Linux AppImage or similar all-in-one package as well.

 Keyboard key rebinding and fullscreen are conspicuously absent.
 I apologize for any issues this causes.
-If there is demand, I can try and patch them in.
-Given these absences, I'm leaving the Itch project status for this as 'Prototype.'
-I will be refactoring the core and adding these things in for future projects as my next action.
+I plan to eventually get this ported to a new, better codebase with more features.
+Until then, I'm leaving the Itch project status for this as 'Prototype.'

 Known Issues and Bugs